Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 Road Trip With The SP40

 To properly break in my new Sterling Pacific 40L Cabin (“SP40”), I took it on a road trip to Las Vegas and Death Valley with some friends.
-This was only the 2nd time I used the SP40, and it was still looking pretty fresh after the ferry ride to Catalina Island over Thanksgiving.
-It was ready for a proper adventure and a few scratches that’s an inevitable part of owning an aluminum suitcase.
+This was only the 2nd time I used the SP40, and it was still looking pretty fresh after a Thanksgiving ferry ride to Catalina Island.

 I was able to easily pack a weekend’s worth of hiking clothes, something nice to wear in Vegas with an extra pair of shoes, my toiletries and a tech bag for my camera batteries and chargers.